×

 What is a typical expat home or apartment like in Colombia?

 "Expat homes and apartments in Colombia are typically modern, spacious and feature sleek contemporary designs.
 Most apartments come with amenities such as air-conditioning, fast Wi-Fi, washing machines and well-equipped kitchens.
 Common features include balconies, terraces or outdoor areas, allowing for those living in these apartments to get a taste of outdoor living.
-As cities become more cosmopolitan, developers have created several family-friendly buildings to cater to the demands of expat families, with large communal areas and modern security measures," said one expat in Colombia.
+As cities become more cosmopolitan, developers have created several family-friendly buildings to cater to the demands of expat families, with large communal areas and modern security measures," explained one expat living in Colombia.

 What is the average cost of housing in Colombia?